 Classroom speakers who inspire students

-Fee: US$350 per person fee includes all materials.
+Fee: US$350 per person; includes all materials.
 This fee does NOT cover the graduate credit option.

 A limited number of scholarships are available.
-We reserve scholarships for those middle or high school teachers of history or English who can commit to implementing Facing History's pedagogy and content in at least a four-week unit in their classroom during the school year in which they take an online course with us.
+We reserve scholarships for middle or high school history or English teachers who can commit to implementing Facing History's pedagogy and content in at least one four-week unit in their classroom.
+The unit must be taught during the school year they took an online course with us.
 Please indicate on your application if you are applying for a scholarship and describe in as much detail as possible how you plan to implement the pedagogy and content from this online course in your classroom.
 Please note: we require that all scholarship applicants first apply to their school or district for professional development funding before we are able to consider their scholarship application.